DataScienc/Getting-and-Cleaning-Data/README.md

 data<-rbind(test,train)

 ###Step 2- Extract only the measurements on the mean and standard deviation for each measurement.
 ##### The problem requires us to work with data containg mean and standard deviation data alone.
-Hence we subset the data in a way
-##### that allows us to seperate all the variables associated with mean and standard deviation.
-We use the **_grep()_** function for this purpose.On runnng
-#####the grep function we find that 46 columns are associated with mean.
-But on closer inspection, we realize that 13 of the 46 observations are using meanFreq
-##### which gives the _**weighted average**_ of the frequency components to obtain a mean frequency.
-Since weighted average is involved we have leave them out
-##### of the subset.
-This leaves us with 33 variables for both mean and standard devaition
-##### We thus use the indices obtained from the grep function to subset the old data set and include the mean and standard deviation variables along
-#####subject and activity id variables.The new datafrme has 10299 rows and 68 coloumns.
+Hence we subset the data in a way that allows us to seperate all the variables associated with mean and standard deviation.
+We use the **_grep()_** function for this purpose.On runnng the grep function we find that 46 columns are associated with mean.
+But on closer inspection, we realize that 13 of the 46 observations are using meanFreq which gives the _**weighted average**_ of the frequency components to obtain a mean frequency.
+Since weighted average is involved we have leave them out of the subset.
+This leaves us with 33 variables for both mean and standard devaition .
+We thus use the indices obtained from the grep function to subset the old data set and include the mean and standard deviation variables along subject and activity id variables.The new datafrme has 10299 rows and 68 coloumns.

 colwithmean<- grep("mean()",colnames(data),fixed =T)
 colwithstd<-grep("std()",colnames(data),fixed =T)